 Traveling can be dehydrating, especially on long flights.
 Staying hydrated is important for your health and comfort.
 Many people consider bringing a tumbler or reusable water bottle on a plane to avoid having to purchase overpriced bottled water after passing through security.

-If you’re short on time, here’s a quick answer: you can bring an empty tumbler or water bottle through airport security and onto the plane.
-But there are some rules around tumbler size and what liquids you can fill it with once past security.
+If you’re short on time, here’s a quick answer: you can bring an empty tumbler or water bottle through airport security and onto the plane, but only if it’s empty.
+There are some rules around tumbler size and what liquids you can fill it with once past security.

 TSA Rules for Empty Tumblers and Water Bottles